coverclock/com-diag-candleclock/README.md

 ## Abstract

 Candleclock is my implementation of a stratum-1 NTP server based on a Raspberry Pi 3 B+ with a NaviSys GR-701W GPS receiver.
-The GR-701W is pretty unique among its competitors in that it is a GPS receiver that emits its NMEA sentences over a USB serial connection (that's common), and generates a one hertz (1Hz) Pulse Per Second (1PPS) indicator by toggling the (simulated) model control signal Data Carrier Detect (DCD) (not so common).
+The GR-701W is pretty unique among its competitors in that it is a GPS receiver that emits its NMEA sentences over a USB serial connection (that's common), and generates a one hertz (1Hz) Pulse Per Second (1PPS) indicator by toggling the (simulated) modem control signal Data Carrier Detect (DCD) (that's not so common).
 1PPS is used to closely phase-lock the system clock to the GPS clock.
 I more or less followed Eric Raymond's "Stratum-1-Microserver HOWTO" with a few changes here and there to either customize it for my network or to fix a minor issue here and there